Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Christel SAGNIEZ, Pixabay

-• His body is also tilted forward
+• Their body is also tilted forward.

 divider 9

-Other Signs to Know
+Additional Signs to Know

-Your pup can speak with their entire body, but sometimes it is only one of their limbs (tail, ears, legs, etc.) that can tell you about their state of mind.
+Your pup can speak with their entire body, but sometimes, it is only one of their limbs (tail, ears, legs, etc.) that can tell you about their state of mind.
 Here are a few moves to remember (but there are many more):

 liver german shepherd in the snow